VincentSchmid/dayzLootEditor/README.md

 - [ ] drop percentages (not in types.xml)
 - [ ] loot overall droprate in percent adjusts nominal, min and restock
 - [x] enter hotkey: when editing name -> search, nominal... -> update sel, selecting -> select matching
-- [ ] loading types.xml and then generating all database from that (including finding ammo for typical guns)
+- [x] loading types.xml and then generating all database from that
+- [ ] (including finding ammo for typical guns)
+- [x] managing db connection
 - [x] loading database with all links allready included
 - [ ] 60round stanag is not implemented
 - [x] Crate Rarity in database include dropdown in item, base rarity on allready existing items - then distribute across nominal